 Rule breaking is a central theme-perhaps the central theme-in the course.
 What are the rules and who gets to break them?
 But there are many other, often related, themes at the core of discussions in leadership ethics.
 These topics also raise questions about the moral distinctiveness of leadership.
-We will take up relativism, egoism, self-defense and defense of others, authenticity, moral saintliness, moral luck, dirty hands, the role of feelings, and role responsibilities.
+We will take up doing vs. allowing, negative and positive duties, egoism, self-defense and defense of others, authenticity, moral luck, dirty hands, the role of feelings, and role responsibilities.
 All are topics worthy of examination on their own merits, but our work on them will allow us to assess the strengths and weaknesses of the main theories of moral leadership covered in the course.

-In the concluding sessions of the course, we will turn to issues that fall under what we might call ethics broadly construed-what is a good, moral life as a leader and/or follower?
-In particular, we will take up the notions of conscience, charismatic motivation, and a meaningful professional life.
+In the final sessions of the course, we will turn to the ethics of influence and issues that fall under what we might call ethics broadly construed-what is a good, moral life as a leader and/or follower and what constitutes a meaningful professional life.